Edna Child: Later life

 In February 2013, her house was burgled and her two gold medals from the British Empire Games were stolen, along with a laptop and jewellery.
 Child had been running errands when she returned home to find it ransacked and the medals taken, which she planned to pass on to her daughters.

 In 2016 at the age of 94, she helped to promote the European Aquatics Championships when they returned to London for the first time since 1938, when she won a bronze medal.
 Commenting on the failure of German women in not winning any gold medals at the event, Child noted that it was "the best feeling", while noting that athletes in her day had less superior facilities and believed that sport was "purer".

 Personal life

-Edna Child was the daughter of Mr. S. W. Child, who was reported in 1922 to be the superintendent of Romford Baths.
+Edna Lilian Child was the daughter of Mr. S. W. Child, who was reported in 1922 to be the superintendent of Romford Baths.
 She married architect Norman Andrew Tym on 16 April 1949 at Romford Parish Church.
 The couple announced in April 1950 that they planned to emigrate to Canada, leaving their home in Shepperton.
 In May 1954, she was granted a decree nisi in the divorce courts from Tym on the grounds of desertion, suggesting he had "behaved most unreasonably"; the suit was not contested.

 On 16 October 1954, she married Kenneth William Tinegate, a sculler, in Droitwich.
 The couple met on the boat when sailing back home after the 1950 British Empire Games.
-They spent their honeymoon in Italy.
-He died just under four years later in July 1958 at Bromsgrove, leaving an estate worth just under £6,300 to Child.
+They spent their honeymoon in Italy and went on to have two daughters.
+Kenneth died just under four years later in July 1958 at Bromsgrove, leaving an estate worth just under £6,300 to Child.

+Edna Child Tinegate lived in retirement in Gidea Park, Romford, Essex and in 2022 celebrated her 100th birthday – the first British aquatic Olympian to achieve the milestone.
+She died on 20 May 2023, at the age of 100.